-In addition to this inner motivation we have the splendid corroboration of the conceptual system of arithmetic in the sense of its deductive fruitfulness, its systematic success, and the coherence of its consequences.
-This conceptual system clearly suited in a truly remarkable way for treating the relations of numbers and of magnitudes.
-Nothing has the systematicity of this magnificent theory which is obtained by joining function theory with number theory and algebra.
-And as an inclusive conceptual apparatus for the construction of scientific theories, arithmetic proves to be suited not only for the formulation and development of laws, but it has also been used with great success, and to an extent which had not been anticipated, in the search for laws.
+In addition to this inner motivation we have the splendid corroboration of the conceptual system of arithmetic in the form of its deductive fruitfulness, its systematic success, and the coherence of its consequences.
+This conceptual system is clearly suited in a truly remarkable way to treating the relations of numbers and of magnitudes.
+The systematicity of this magnificent theory, obtained by combining function theory with number theory and algebra, has no equal.
+And as a comprehensive conceptual apparatus for the construction of scientific theories, arithmetic proves to be suited not only to the formulation and development of laws, but it has also been used with great success, and to an extent which had not been anticipated, in the search for laws.